sst/sst/www/docs/constructs/Service.about.md

 app.listen(3000);
 ```

-Here, the Docker container uses the Node.js 18 slim image, installs the dependencies specified in the `package.json`, and starts the Express server.
+The Docker container uses the Node.js 18 slim image in this instance, installs the dependencies specified in the `package.json`, and then starts the Express server.

-When you run `sst deploy`, SST does a couple things.
+When you run `sst deploy`, SST does a couple things:

 - Runs `docker build` to build the image
 - Uploads the image to Elastic Container Registry (ECR)
-- Creates a VPC if not provided
+- Creates a VPC if one is not provided
 - Launches an Elastic Container Service (ECS) cluster in the VPC
-- Creates a Fargate service that runs the container image
+- Creates a Fargate service to run the container image
 - Creates an Auto Scaling Group to auto-scale the cluster
 - Creates an Application Load Balancer (ALB) to route traffic to the cluster
-- Creates a CloudFront Distribution to allow configuring caching and custom domains
+- Creates a CloudFront Distribution to allow configuration of caching and custom domains

 ---

 ## Using Nixpacks

-When a `Dockerfile` is not found in the service's path, [Nixpacks](https://nixpacks.com/docs) is used to analyze the service code, and then generate a `Dockerfile` inside `.nixpacks` that will build and run your application.
+If a `Dockerfile` is not found in the service's path, [Nixpacks](https://nixpacks.com/docs) will be used to analyze the service code, and then generate a `Dockerfile` within `.nixpacks`.
+This file will build and run your application.
 [Read more about customizing the Nixpacks builds.](https://nixpacks.com/docs/guides/configuring-builds)

 :::note
-The `.nixpacks` directory should be git ignored.
+The generated `.nixpacks` directory should be added to your `.gitignore` file.
 :::

 ---